Work & Organizations

 Mistake-Proofing · Inadvertent Error Prevention

-A Japanese term to mean a mechanism in a process that helps an equipment operator avoid (yokeru) mistakes (poka), thereby eliminating product defects by preventing, correcting, or drawing attention to human errors as they occur.
+Mechanism built into a process that helps an equipment operator avoid mistakes, thereby eliminating product defects by preventing, correcting, or drawing attention to human errors as they occur.

 Pomodoro Technique